-The same event of Daniel 2 is described in Daniel 7 but the graphics, elements, perspectives and methods of given the events are different.
-Why the used of an “image” in Daniel 2 and beasts in Daniel 7?
+Now, the same event of Daniel 2 is described in Daniel 7, but the graphics, elements, perspectives and methods given in the event is different.
+Why is used an “image” in the prophecy of Daniel 2, and then in Daniel 7 “beasts” are used Daniel?
 Here is the explanation:

 - The image in Nebuchadnezzar’s dream: This is how men see themselves ruling.
 The image started with gold as the head and as the description of the image continued the used of lower quality of materials were used, so it was the quality of each kingdom.

 - The beasts in Daniel visions and dreams: This is how God sees men’s kingdoms on earth.
 The description of each beast emphasized the level of violence and destruction in their path.